-For several days before starting the donation process, the donor is given a daily injection (shot) of filgrastim (Neupogen®).
-This is a growth-factor drug that causes the bone marrow to make and release a lot of stem cells into the blood.
+For several days before starting the donation process, the donor is given a daily injection (shot) of a drug that causes the bone marrow to make and release a lot of stem cells into the blood.
 Filgrastim can cause some side effects, the most common being bone pain and headaches.
-These may be helped by acetaminophen (Tylenol®) or nonsteroidal anti-inflammatory drugs (such as aspirin, ibuprofen, or naproxen).
+These may be helped by over-the-counter pain medications or nonsteroidal anti-inflammatory drugs.
 Nausea, sleeping problems, low-grade (mild) fevers, and tiredness are other possible effects.
 These go away once the injections are finished and collection is completed.

 After the shots, blood is removed through a catheter (a thin, flexible plastic tube) that’s put in a large vein in the arm.
 It’s then cycled through a machine that separates the stem cells from the other blood cells.
 The stem cells are kept while the rest of the blood is returned to the donor, often through the same catheter.
 (In some cases, a catheter may be put in each arm – one takes out blood and the other puts it back.)
 This process is called apheresis.
 It takes about 2 to 4 hours and is done as an outpatient procedure.
 Often the process needs to be repeated daily for a few days, until enough stem cells have been collected.